 Let’s start!
 Today, we will use basic concepts in Python starting from importing packages, interacting with the user using input(), and ending with taking decisions using if-elif-else structures.
 Simply use this template: template and follow along!
 At the end of this tutorial, you should have a Sorting Hat, just like this! → Sorting Hat Game & Code for Sorting Hat

-For live expert instruction making cool Python games, join our award-winning classes!
+For live expert instruction making cool Python games, join our award-winning Python for AI classes!

 Intro.
 Import, import!

 Coding is a collaborative process.
 You might one day build awesome games by working together with your friends, or even help work towards a cure for a disease by working with a mix of scientists, researchers, and coders!
 So the first skill to tackle is importing code, so you can use awesome commands that are simply waiting for you to use.

 In this project, we want to import all the functions available from the turtle package (a drawing tool, great for animations).
 We also want to borrow all the code from the friendly helper.py file which is aptly named (it is your helper!).
 Finally, we wish to import the random package, and the time package, so we can use specific tools later on.
 Simply see the commands below.

 P.S.
 The * stands for everything.
 For example, the code highlighted below means, from the helper.py file, import all the code!

 1. Let the Hogwarts Sorting Hat speak!

 Inside the helper.py file, there is a function called setup().
 Can you find it?

 Now, scroll all the way down until you see the end of the function (Psst, remember, we know that a function is over, if the indentation stops!
 In other words, we see code that is indented outside of the function block.